Amazon Vendor Chargebacks & Shortages Can Cost Your Business Thousands, Here's What To Do About It

 We work with one large brand that had a ‘relatively small’ proportion of chargeback fees, yet this still amounted to almost £3,000 a month.

-The good news is you can dispute these fees.
+The good news is you can dispute many of these fees, some of which are often issued unfairly.
 In fact, Optimizon has personnel dedicated to helping clients claw back unwarranted charges.

 It’s wise not to simply write these costs off as an ‘Amazon cost’.
 Not only will keeping on top of them save you money immediately, but it will also help you shape your operations to better comply with the Amazon Vendor Manual (and save money going forward).